alim98/SAM/README.md

 Segment Anything Model (SAM)
 # Deep Neural Network Project README

-## Semantic Segmentation using Meta's Model Fine-Tuning
+## Semantic Segmentation using Meta's Model Fine-Tuning (Segment Anything Model)

 This project focuses on fine-tuning Meta's newly released model for the semantic segmentation problem.
 The goal is to accurately label each pixel in satellite images depicting water bodies.